Skill Demand Index

 Jobs Analyzed

-Most employers want Full Recruitment Lifecycle at architect level, not just familiarity.
+Most employers want Full Recruitment Lifecycle at lead-level proficiency, not surface awareness.

 Overview